Plebysnacc/event-calendar/README.md

 This calendar component is in early alpha stage and is not recommended for production use.
 There are several limitations and issues that need to be addressed:

-### Drag and Drop Limitations

-- In month view, only the first day of multi-day events is draggable
-- In week and day views, multi-day events are placed in an "All day" section at the top of the view and are not draggable
-- Some drag and drop operations may not update the event data correctly in certain edge cases

 ### Visual and UX Issues